SoftBank hits 13-1/2 year high as DoCoMo seen struggling to lure clients

-TOKYO Shares of SoftBank Corp (9984.T) hit the highest since the dot.com bubble on Wednesday, with traders citing short-covering by investors who put aside worries it would add fewer subscribers after rival NTT DoCoMo Inc (9437.T) also started selling Apple Inc's (AAPL.O) iPhone.
+TOKYO Shares of SoftBank Corp hit the highest since the dot.com bubble on Wednesday, with traders citing short-covering by investors who put aside worries it would add fewer subscribers after rival NTT DoCoMo Inc also started selling Apple Inc's iPhone.

 The two iPhone models under DoCoMo, a cheaper version in bright colours and an updated high-end device, went on sale on September 20.
 Even so, traders said that there was relief for SoftBank on reports that DoCoMo could struggle to attract subscribers due to lack of inventory.

 DoCoMo had long resisted offering the iPhone to its 60 million customers amid differences with Apple over branding and sales margins.
-It has lost market share to SoftBank and KDDI Corp (9433.T), which have been selling Japan's best-selling smartphones since 2008 and 2011, respectively.
+It has lost market share to SoftBank and KDDI Corp, which have been selling Japan's best-selling smartphones since 2008 and 2011, respectively.

 "According to media reports, subscriber momentum has been affected by consumers' unexpectedly strong skew toward the gold and silver iPhone5S models and consequent inventory shortages," Goldman Sachs wrote in a report on Tuesday.